hugaped/MBNMAtime/cran-comments.md

 The following ERRORs have been addressed:

 * Error(s) in re-building vignettes - There is no package ...
-* Error in loadNamespace(x) : there is no package called ‘scales’

 There is one NOTE: